State Department pauses issuing work visas for commercial truck drivers

 US Immigrations and Customs Enforcement issued an immigration detainer for Singh after his August 16 arrest, meaning “he will be transferred to ICE custody the moment his criminal case (in Florida) concludes,” the Department of Homeland Security said Monday.
 And federal transportation officials say they are investigating whether California violated regulations by issuing Singh a limited-term commercial driver’s license.

-Transportation Secretary Sean Duffy in May signed an order saying commercial motor vehicle drivers need to be proficient in English, and if they aren’t, they will be placed out of service.
-The order went into effect June 25.
+Transportation Secretary Sean Duffy in May signed an order saying commercial motor vehicle drivers will be placed out of service if they don’t meet the English proficiency requirement.
+The order, which the Transportation Department said reversed 2016 guidance that dismissed the out-of-service penalty, went into effect June 25.

 Singh failed an English language proficiency test when federal transportation officials interviewed him in California last week, “providing correct responses to just two of 12 verbal questions and only accurately identifying one of four highway traffic signs,” the transportation department said.